 President Mark Rose has announced a new student rate that makes it even more affordable for you to join in the networking and learning afforded by the Central Alabama Chapter of the National Weather Association.
 The new student rate is $15/year.

 The leadership of the Central Alabama Chapter of the National Weather Association has big plans for 2016, including an exciting slate of lunch time weather talks, including some big names in weather.
 There will be plenty of opportunities to learn and network and chances to get involved in educating others about our favorite subject: weather!

-Please mark your calenders for our next Central Alabama NWA meeting.
-It will be held Tuesday evening, June 21st.
+Our second meeting of 2016 will be held this Tuesday evening, June 21st.
 We are excited to have Tony Lyza, a PhD candidate at the University of Alabama at Huntsville.
 Tony is currently researching behaviors of tornadoes in the presence of significant topography.
 He is also coordinating the forecast support for VORTEX-SE and will share some preliminary results from deployments made this Spring.

 The Central Alabama Chapter of the National Weather Association was founded in 2001 and is based in Birmingham, AL. The objective of the organization is to promote the science of meteorology through networking of individuals with a common interest in weather.